alex-gutev/generic-cl/README.md

     Implements the sequence operation for generic sequences using the iterator interface.

-    The non-destructive functions only require that the mandatory iterator functions, the collector interface and [CLEARED](#cleared) method are implemented for the sequence's type.
+    The non-destructive functions only require that the [mandatory iterator functions](#mandatory-iterator-funcs), the [Collector](#collector) interface and [CLEARED](#cleared) method are implemented for the sequence's type.

     The destructive versions may additionally require that the optional [(SETF AT)](#setf-at) method is implemented as well.

-The default value of the `:TEST` keyword arguments is `GENERIC-CL:EQUALP`, this should be the default value when implementing methods for user-defined sequence types.
+The default value of the `:TEST` keyword arguments is [GENERIC-CL:EQUALP](#equalp), this should be the default value when implementing methods for user-defined sequence types.
 The `:TEST-NOT` keyword arguments have been removed.

 The following functions are identical in behavior to their `CL` counterparts, however are re-implemented using the iterator interface.
 Unlike the functions in the previous list, these are not generic functions since they take an arbitrary number of sequences as arguments.